zabbix/zabbix/templates/net/ribbon/ribbon_sbc_swe_core/README.md

 ## Setup

-1. Create a new user according to [REST API Requirements](https://publicdoc.rbbn.com/spaces/SBXCONFAPIDOC/pages/444760644/RESTCONF+API+Requirements)
+1. Create a new user according to [REST API Requirements](https://publicdoc.rbbn.com/spaces/SBXCONFAPIDOC/pages/444760644/RESTCONF+API+Requirements).
-2. Create a new host
+2. Create a new host.
-3. Link the template to the host created earlier
+3. Link the template to the host created earlier.
 4. Set the host macros (on the host or template level) required for getting data:
 ```text
 {$RIBBON.URL}